 Feel free to share how you’re doing in the comments section below.
 What are the best and worst parts of not having kids?
 I welcome your stories, tips, and strategies.

-Also — if you know of any good blogs or forums for people coping with infertility, please tell us!
+And if you know of any good blogs or forums for people coping with infertility, please share with us!